Valorant’s super-fast servers are attracting streamers and pros in droves. Here’s why.

 But there are good reasons not every game launches with 128-tick servers.
 Firstly, it’s extremely expensive.
 “If you think about the number of servers that are operating in order to support a large game, where there are tens or hundreds of thousands of people playing — if you suddenly need to double the processing power, then it’s a huge increase in cost,” said Clark.

-Putting an exact number on the potential cost of high-speed servers like Valorant’s is a challenging due to variables.
+Putting an exact number on the potential cost of high-speed servers like Valorant’s is challenging due to the sheer number of variables.
 First, server costs fundamentally depend on traffic load: A busier month for a game will incur a higher bill.
 Estimates require making assumptions around technical demands and traffic — figures rarely accessible to the public.

 Google Cloud, a popular service for gaming servers, declined to comment on competitive online gaming environments.
 However, pricing available on its website suggested that even basic solutions to run online games could get expensive quickly.
 Taking the “large game” pricing example, server expense for CS:GO’s players could vary from $50,000 to $100,000 a month.
 Valorant, with a higher tick-rate, would likely be much more expensive.